Allen Matkins

 Federal Equity Receiverships

 • Securities and Exchange Commission v.
 Medical Capital Holding, et al., (U.S. District Court, Central District of California).
-Represented a receiver in an enforcement action alleging a Ponzi-like investment scheme which raised over $1 billion, ostensibly to purchase medical receivables.
+Represented a receiver in an enforcement action alleging a Ponzi-like investment scheme, which raised over $1 billion, ostensibly to purchase medical receivables.

 • Securities and Exchange Commission v.
 Global Online Direct, Inc., et al., (U.S. District Court, Northern District of Georgia).
 Represented a receiver in an enforcement action alleging that the defendant entities raised over $45 million through the sale of unregistered securities.

 • Securities and Exchange Commission v.
 Trabulse, et al., (U.S. District Court, Northern District of California).
-Represented a receiver appointed to monitor a hedge fund, at the request of the Securities and Exchange Commission.
+Represented a receiver appointed to administer a hedge fund, at the request of the Securities and Exchange Commission.

 Real Property Receiverships